jmmaa/typescript-package-template/README.md

 # Typescript Package Template

 This repository provides a minimal and robust template for getting started on your own pure Typescript package.
-It is barebones and uses only Typescript CLI as its build tool.
+It is barebones and uses Typescript CLI as its build tool.

 You can also use this template for simply learning how to get started on making your own Typescript package.